-Property assessed clean energy (PACE) financing helps homeowners afford many home improvements.
+Property Assessed Clean Energy (PACE) financing helps homeowners afford many home improvements.
 Administered at a local level, PACE programs cover many renewable energy and water-saving features as well as efficiency upgrades and storm protection improvements in areas where PACE has been approved.
-The U.S. Department of Energy has issued best practice guidelines for PACE programs, but the details of these programs can vary from state to state.
+Uniform best practice guidelines have been developed for PACE programs, but the details of these programs can vary from state to state.
 Because they are overseen locally, the financing rules may even be different in two cities within the same state.
 Still, there are some commonalities among programs.
 Here are nine standard facts homeowners should know about qualifying for PACE financing.

 1. No Upfront Payments Required

-Upfront costs are one of the biggest barriers to efficiency improvements.
-PACE financing qualification, however, does not hinge on the ability to make a down payment.
-This is one of the most notable advantages of PACE, and it could help homeowners accomplish efficiency goals more quickly.
+Upfront costs are one of the biggest barriers to energy efficiency or storm resiliency improvements.
+Qualifying for PACE financing, however, does not hinge on the ability to make a down payment.
+This is one of the most notable advantages of PACE - and it could help homeowners accomplish efficiency goals more quickly.

 2. Eligibility Is Based on Your Home’s Equity

 PACE financing is secured by the property itself, otherwise known as a “debt of property,” not a personal debt.
-The assessment may remain with the property even if the current owner, who applied for the PACE financing, sells the home or business.
 PACE administrators may request a homeowner’s credit report during the application process, but approval is not based on a certain credit score.

 3. Applicants Often Qualify for Low-Interest Rates